 Garrotxa Nature Reserve

 Visiting dormant volcanoes is not one of the typical things to do in Spain; however, for those who take the time the experience offers stunning scenery and a one-of-a-kind experience.
-Sandwiched between the Pyrenees and Costa Brava, the region of Garroxta is home to a multitude of prehistoric volcanoes as well as many castles and country houses.
+Sandwiched between the Pyrenees and Costa Brava, the region of Garrotxa is home to a multitude of prehistoric volcanoes as well as many castles and country houses.
 Visitors wanting to experience more of Spain than the quintessential beach and city breaks should head to Garrotxa Nature Reserve, just outside of Girona, to experience a land of amazing and rugged landscapes, fire and ash.
 The reserve showcases the best of rural tourism in Spain, and is perfect for enthusiastic hikers.
 The volcanoes in this area formed over 11,000 years ago and the region is unique to Europe.
 Visitors can walk, hike or horse ride along any number of tracks and trails in the reserve and enjoy a land of stark contrasts.
 There are also hot air balloon rides available in the reserve, which is a very exciting way to experience the beauty of the region.
 Some chefs in Garrotxa create what they call 'volcanic cuisine', trying to express the landscape through food, and Michelin-starred restaurants like Les Cols are the perfect place to sample these interesting meals.

 Telephone: +34 972 266 012